Here are nine reasons, events, or circumstances when you should think about changing car insurance companies.

 This might require you to do a bit of legwork, of course, but hopefully it’ll benefit you—and your wallet—in the long run.

-This isn’t likely to become a problem for that many people, as few insurance companies—or few leaders of insurance companies—make a habit of publicizing things that are likely to turn off even a portion of their customer base.
+This won't be a problem for many people.
+Few insurance companies make a habit of publicizing things that will turn off even a portion of their customer base.

 Still, there may be times when you come across information related to your insurer that gives you pause.
-Maybe the company has made donations in support of a politician or a political cause that is in opposition to your own beliefs, or maybe they’ve taken public stances against issues that are near and dear to your heart.
+Maybe the company donated money to a political campaign or cause that's opposite your own beliefs.
+Or maybe they’ve taken public stances against issues that are near and dear to your heart.

 In such instances, you might decide to get your car insurance elsewhere because you don’t want your premiums to help pay for these types of efforts.